 You can use the free bus 935 from South Terrace for a 5 min ride right into the heart of Kings Park.
 Or if you prefer driving you can get there by car, there are many parking spaces, free of charge.

 Thanks to its location on top of Mount Eliza, the highest point of the city, Kings Park offers the best vantage points with breathtaking panoramic views across the city, the Swan Rivers and Perth Skyline.
-For the locals, it is the city’s heart and soul, for visitors, Kings Park represents a unique place to experience Perth’s city in its natural and peaceful settings.
+For the locals, it is the city’s heart and soul; for visitors, Kings Park is one of the most iconic attractions and things to do when visiting Perth.

 Must-do things in Kings Park Perth